Carsten Breuer: Military career

 In October 2022, amidst the creation of the Bundeswehr Homeland Defence Command, Breuer was named as the command's first commander.
 During his stint, Breuer was tasked to highlight the importance of strengthening the country's operational readiness in times of war, amidst the risks posed by the Russian invasion of Ukraine.

-Breuer was named as the new Inspector General of the Bundeswehr on 13 March 2023 and replaced General Eberhard Zorn, who was placed under early retirement.
-The move came due to reported disagreements on Zorn's assessment to the War in Ukraine by government officials including the Minister of Defense Boris Pistorius, wherein Zorn commented Ukraine's inability to launch a counterattack in Russian positions in Ukraine.
-Zorn's comments came under from various officials, including former US officials and commanders.
+Breuer was named as the new Chief of Defence of the Bundeswehr on 13 March 2023 and replaced General Eberhard Zorn, who was placed under early retirement.
+The move came due to reported disagreements on Zorn's assessment to the War in Ukraine by government officials including the Minister of Defense Boris Pistorius, wherein Zorn commented on Ukraine's inability to launch a counterattack on Russian positions in Ukraine.
+Zorn's comments came under criticism from various officials, including former US officials and commanders.
 Breuer was also eventually promoted to the rank of General.
-On 08 February 2024, General Breuer, alongside Major General Christian Freuding and other key officials, visited Kyiv in Ukraine and met the Commander-in-Chief of the Armed Forces of Ukraine General Valerii Zaluzhnyi and talked about the importance of defence cooperation and exchanges of ideas between the two countries.
+On 08 February 2024, General Breuer, alongside Major General Christian Freuding and other key officials, visited Kyiv in Ukraine and met the then Commander-in-Chief of the Armed Forces of Ukraine General Valerii Zaluzhnyi and talked about the importance of defence cooperation and exchanges of ideas between the two countries.
 On 18 April 2024, in the aftermath of the NATO meeting in Poland regarding the situation in Ukraine, Breuer called for preparations for the next 5 to 8 years due to potential Russian attacks on NATO countries.
-The calls were made based on their analysis and stated that an attack "is possible" as Russia continues to build its military muscle amidst its invasion in Ukraine.
+The calls were made based on their analysis and stated that an attack "is possible" as Russia continues to build its military muscle amidst its invasion of Ukraine.

+In April 2026 Breuer signed the first Military Strategy of the Bundeswehr.